 The July 2015 JOM article, “A List Beyond Words”, provides insights into the materials connection of each selection in the top ten through reviews contributed by JOM readers.
 Lauri Holappa, Professor Emeritus, Aalto University, is the reviewer for The Kalevala and was instrumental in its nomination.

 – It is said that The Kalevala can be understood as a journey of the spirit or the soul.
 Even materials like iron have a spirit.
 Ilmarinen, the smith, dialogues with the iron, and when hammering, he affords his own expertise to connect with the secret, hidden properties of the material.
-These are still today central issues of materials research – altough the dialogue has moved ti the internet, and the "smiths" have sophisticated scientific instruments to reveal the material's secrets, Lauri Holappa, JOM Magazine.
+These are still today central issues of materials research – although the dialogue has moved ti the internet, and the "smiths" have sophisticated scientific instruments to reveal the material's secrets, Lauri Holappa, JOM Magazine.

 The Top Ten Greatest Works of Materials Fiction, as compiled and reported by JOM, is as follows, in ascending order: